liujin112/PortraitDiffusion/README.md

 python app.py
 ```

 For personalized model usage, you should place the full model to `models/Stable-diffusion` or LoRA model to `models/Lora`, and select them in the gradio demo.
+We provide `latent-consistency/lcm-lora-sdv1-5` as an additional option, which allows you to generate an image using very few steps (less than 10).

 ## Acknowledgements
-- Our implementation is mainly based on the structure of [MasaCtrl](https://github.com/TencentARC/MasaCtrl).
+- We thank [MasaCtrl](https://github.com/TencentARC/MasaCtrl) for their outstanding work!

 ## Citation